Learning to synthesise the ageing brain without longitudinal data

 \subsubsection{Effect of different embedding mechanisms}

 We investigate the effect of different embedding mechanisms.
 Our embedding mechanism is described in Section~\ref{sec: proposed approach}.
 We considered to encode age as a normalized \textit{continuous} value (between 0 and 1) or using a \textit{one-hot} vector, which was then concatenated with the latent vector at the bottleneck.
 The qualitative results are shown in Fig.~\ref{fig: ablation study for one-hot}.
 We can see that when age is represented as a normalized \textit{continuous} value, this is ignored by the network, thus generating similar images regardless of changes in target age $a_{o}$.
-When we use \textit{one-hot} vectors to encode age, the network still generates realistic images, but the ageing progression is not consistent, i.e. synthetic brains appear to have ventricle enlarging or shrinking in random fashion across age.
+When we use \textit{one-hot} vectors to encode age, the network still generates realistic images, but the ageing progression is not consistent, i.e.\ synthetic brains appear to have ventricle enlarging or shrinking in random fashion across age.
 In contrast, with \textit{ordinal encoding}, the model simulates the ageing process consistently.
 This observation is confirmed by the estimated ages of the output images by $f_{pred}$.

 We also compare with an embedding strategy where we concatenate $\mathbf{h}_{o}$, $\mathbf{a}_{d}$ and the bottleneck latent vector $\mathbf{v}_{1}$ together, and the concatenated vector is processed by the Decoder to generate the output image.
 We refer to this embedding strategy as $\mathit{concat_{all}}$.
-We found with $\mathit{concat_{all}}$, the network tends to ignore the health state vector $\mathbf{h}_{o}$ and only use the information of $\mathbf{a}_{d}$.
+Results on ADNI are shown in Table~\ref{tab: ablation study of conditioning}.
+We found with $\mathit{concat_{all}}$, the network tends to ignore the health state vector $\mathbf{h}_{o}$ and only use $\mathbf{a}_{d}$.
 This can be caused by the dimensional imbalance between $\mathbf{h}_{o}$ ($2\times1$) and $\mathbf{a}_{d}$ ($100\times1)$.
-The quantitative results on ADNI are shown in Table~\ref{tab: ablation study of conditioning}.
-We can see that when \textit{one-hot encoding} is used, the results dropped significantly, followed by $\mathit{concat_{all}}$, confirming our observation.
+When \textit{one-hot encoding} is used, performance deteriorates even more.